Southampton-RSG/breccia-mapper/README.md

 # BRECcIA-Mapper (provisional name)

+The canonical source for this project is hosted on [GitHub](https://github.com/Southampton-RSG/breccia-mapper), please log any issues there.

 BRECcIA-Mapper is a web app to collect and explore data about the relationships between researchers and their stakeholders on large-scale, multi-site research projects.

 TODO motivations, usage, license